sumup-oss/circuit-ui/packages/icons/README.md

 ### Load from a URL

-The latest version of the icon library is [automatically deployed](https://icons.sumup-oss.now.sh/) to [Zeit Now](https://zeit.co/).
+The latest version of the icon library is [automatically deployed](https://icons.sumup-oss.now.sh/) to [Vercel Now](https://vercel.com/).
 The files are hosted behind a global CDN, so they load quickly for all users.
 You can load the icons from `https://icons.sumup-oss.now.sh/<name>_<size>.svg`.
 Below are some examples:

 ```html
 <img src="https://icons.sumup-oss.now.sh/check_small.svg" alt="checkmark" />